-We’ve found Google Ads for roofers as a great way to increase traffic to your website and gain new customers who are looking for roofing services.
+Do you want more customers for your roofing business?
+Google Ads for roofers is a great way to increase traffic to your website and gain new customers who are looking for your services.
 In this article, we’ll cover how to structure your Google Ads campaign and create your ad copy to attract leads and sales for your roofing company.

 1. What is Google Ads?

 Google Ads is a Pay-Per-Click (PPC) marketing platform where you pay Google every time your ad shows up on the search engine.
 There are a lot of benefits that you can get from using Google Ads.
 Ultimately, it is a great way to promote your business so you can reach your target audience and drive traffic to your website.

 In this article, we will focus on how to set up Google Ads for Roofers.

 1.1.
 What is the Difference Between Google Ads and SEO?

 Google Ads and SEO can complement one another, but it is important to note that both are different from each other.
 Using SEO helps make your site more attractive to customers and creates engaging content that caters to your customer’s specific needs.
 Thus, SEO involves everything on your site from optimizing site layout, to ensuring user-friendly design, and all written materials and videos.
 SEO works to give your site a higher ranking in organic searches.

 On the other hand, Google Ads helps target specific keywords and keyword phrases that your potential customers use while searching Google and then creates an ad to promote your website.
 It is a fast and efficient way to reach your target customers.
 Below is an example of a Google ad when searching for a ‘roofing company’ on Google.

 1.2.
 How to Create a Google Ads Account